tomjaguarpaw/H2/posts/symbolic-expressions-can-be-automatically-differentiated.markdown

     1.0100754777229357
     -- Trust me, that was slow

-## The key idea of Automatic Differentiation
+## The key idea of forward mode Automatic Differentiation

 We can calculate derivatives efficiently (in time linear in the size of the expression) by using the *key idea* of AD.
 The *key idea* is to evaluate both the expression *and* its derivative *at the same time*.
-I'm not going to go into why this is faster (it's to do with avoiding redundant calculation) but suffice it to know that this is indeed the unique, key idea of AD.
+I'm not going to go into why this is faster (it's to do with avoiding redundant calculation) but suffice it to know that this is indeed the unique, key idea of forward mode AD.

 It's not even hard to write.
 For each term, we evaluate the subterms and the derivative of the subterms, and then combine them using the